One of the simplest ways to reduce your carbon footprint while on the Coffs Coast is to support destinations and businesses that are sustainable.

 Where to stay on the Coffs Coast

-From beach houses to resorts and homey hotels, there are a range of great places to stay in Coffs Harbour, including:
+From beach houses to resorts and homey hotels, there is a range of great places to stay in Coffs Harbour, including:

 To book a holiday on the Coffs Coast, visit www.coffscoast.com.au